 - A dedicated, experienced professional driving an initiative increases the likelihood of that project remaining on track and delivering expected outcomes

 - A rich and varied CV can make Interim CIOs valuable mentors

 - Experience across multiple industries, business types and environments.
 They will have seen a multitude of scenarios and challenges – knowledge that can aid the IT department

 - Can help senior leadership make better IT-related decisions

 What are the disadvantages of an Interim CIO?

-Much like their permanent counterparts, Interim CIOs are an expensive hire.
-With skills high in demand and a limited number of professionals available, they can cherry-pick their projects and command high compensation.
+- They are in high demand, and with a limited number of professionals available, they can cherry-pick their projects

-As a temporary hire, an Interim CIO is only going to be available for a set period so there may be limits as to what can be accomplished in that time.
-Businesses will need to define a clear objective for the engagement and a fixed schedule for delivery.
+- An Interim CIO is only going to be available for a set period, so there may be limits as to what can be accomplished in that time

-Company culture, along with the professional’s skill set and adaptability, are key to success.
-The Interim CIO will not only need to quickly get up to speed with the organisation structure and technology portfolio but also quickly win round and influence key team members to ensure objectives are met.
-This, of course, is not impossible, but the senior leadership team need to be confident in their hire.
+- An Interim CIO will need to quickly get up to speed with the organisation structure and technology portfolio, and quickly win round and influence key team members to ensure objectives are met. (of course, it’s not impossible, but the senior leadership team need to be confident in their hire).

 3. Virtual CIO